-- Whether the driver was acting with blatant disregard for the safety of their fellow motorists.
-For example, if they were committing aggressive driving offenses before your accident.
+- Whether the driver was acting with blatant disregard for the safety of their fellow motorists (e.g., if they were committing aggressive driving offenses before your accident)

-Norcross Attorneys Fighting for Victims of Accidents with Uninsured Drivers
+Norcross Lawyers Fighting for Victims of Accidents with Uninsured Drivers

-If you are looking for legal assistance after an injury accident, a Norcross uninsured motorist accident lawyer can be there to help relieve some of the pressure.
+If you are looking for legal assistance after an injury accident, a lawyer from our firm handling uninsured motorist accidents in Norcross can be there to help relieve some of the pressure.

-However, if you are planning on making a personal injury claim, you should know that there is a two-year statute of limitations in the state of Georgia – in accordance with O.C.G.A § 9-3-33.
+If you are planning on filing a personal injury lawsuit, you should know that there is generally a two-year statute of limitations in the state of Georgia – in accordance with O.C.G.A § 9-3-33.
 This time period begins on the day of the injury and may result in your case for compensation being dismissed if you wait too long.

-To get started with your free consultation and case review today, contact a Bader Scott Injury Lawyers team member at (678) 201-0953.
+To get started with your free consultation today, contact a Bader Scott Injury Lawyers team member at (404) 888-8888.